Crozwords/Crozwords/TournamentRules.md

 | Fired Red **(4.6.0)** | 321WRIEEjIBAAQABwCRAAKeBhsEiAEAiAACCQAuEgAAAAAABRi45ATkAYYICTIGBAIyAAUYEEZpcmUgUmVkIChVKSAxLjEqWEzh48M4ig== |

 ## Traditional Global Rules
 **Rules which apply to the tournament as a whole.
-Any additional rules for other modes will be noted below this table**
+Any additional rules for other modes will be noted below this table.**
 | **Rule** | **Details** |
 |-|-|
 | Have Fun!🙂 | This tournament has brought together a lot of streamers and their communities.
 It's all about having fun and enjoying the experience!|